 1 liter of cold water, preferably with filtered or mineral water

-1 night in the refrigerator, approx. 8-10 hours
+1 night in the refrigerator, approx. 8-10 hours, strain it and ready.

 You can also try to add your favorite drink to the brew, we like to liven it up with tonic sometimes.